fvieira-code/spring-boot-rabbitmq/README.md

-# spring-boot-rabbitmq
+# CALCULATOR WS
+---
-Is a REST web service implemented in Java using the framework Spring Boot.
-It uses RabbitMQ for the communications between two modules that exists in the WS, Rest and Calculator.
+**CalculatorWS** is a REST web service implemented in Java using the framework Spring Boot.
+It uses RabbitMQ for the communications between two modules that exists in the WS, **Rest** and **Calculator**.
 The WS supports the following math operations:
 - Addition
 - Subtraction
 - Multiplication